 In 2004, Red Sox general manager Theo Epstein was named Bostonian of the Year by The Boston Globe.

-In the spring of 2005, The Boston Globe retracted a story describing the events of a seal hunt near Halifax, Nova Scotia, that was said to have taken place on April 12, 2005.
-The article, written by Barbara Stewart, fabricated details as the hunt had not yet begun that day.
+In the spring of 2005, the Globe retracted a story describing a seal hunt near Halifax, Nova Scotia, that was supposed to have taken place on April 12, 2005, but was fabricated.

-On July 31, 2005, Peter Gammons was honored at the Baseball Hall of Fame.
+On July 31, 2005, Peter Gammons was honored at the Baseball Hall of Fame after winning the J. G. Taylor Spink Award for outstanding baseball writing.

 In 2005, retired judge and Big Dig whistleblower Edward Ginsburg was named Bostonian of the Year by The Boston Globe.

-In 2006, Deval Patrick, then governor, was named Bostonian of the Year by The Boston Globe.
+In 2006, Governor Deval Patrick was named Bostonian of the Year by The Boston Globe.

-In 2007, Charlie Savage of The Boston Globe won the Pulitzer Prize for National Reporting for his reports on President Bush's use of signing statements.
+In 2007, Charlie Savage won the Pulitzer Prize for National Reporting for his reports on President Bush's use of signing statements.

 In 2007, Neighborhood Assistance Corporation of America founder and CEO Bruce Marks was named Bostonian of the Year by The Boston Globe.